gjwilson20/Artify/READMEARTIFY.md

 ## Bugs
-when I deployed the project to GitHub Pages I discovered that there were a number of typing errors including / not needed and forms with no closing tags etc.
+When I deployed the project to GitHub Pages I discovered that there were a number of typing errors included.
+These syntax errors were corrected with text being removed or added as appropriate.

+When deploying I also noticed that there were some forms with no closing tags at that point and ensure they were included to make sure that the forms worked.

 I also found that some file names were not useable due to spaces left between words.
+These broken file paths were fixed and the spaces removed to ensure they worked correctly and made my site function how I'd like it to.

-These have been rectified.
+These above errors have all been rectified.

 ## unfixed bugs
-there are no unfixed bugs
+There are no unfixed bugs left when deploying the site.

 ## deployment
 The site was deployed to github pages